HaenaraShin/OtpRetriever/README.md

 # OTP Retriever

-**OTP Retriever keeps observing email inbox.
+**OTP Retriever keeps observing your email inbox.
 When it finds out the newest OTP, copies to the clipboard.
 Only thing you have to do is pasting it for authentication.**

 ## Purpose